AhmadHakami/Machine-Learning-DevOps-Engineer-Nanodegree/Notes/1. Clean Code Principles/3. Production Ready Code/README.md

 4. Understanding how to pass parameters to the fixture functions using the built-in request object: [Parametrizing fixtures](https://docs.pytest.org/en/7.1.x/how-to/fixtures.html#fixture-parametrize).
 5. Additional resources on testing using Google's cloud-based systems: [Testing Debugging](https://developers.google.com/machine-learning/testing-debugging/pipeline/deploying).
 6. Why Test-Driven Development (TDD) is Essential for Good Data Science: [Here's Why](https://medium.com/@karijdempsey/test-driven-development-isessential-for-good-data-science-heres-why-db7975a03a44).
+7. For testing ML models in production settings, it is commonly done using cloud-based software. [here on testing using Google's cloud-based systems](https://developers.google.com/machine-learning/testing-debugging/pipeline/deploying).